- College credit courses, 8 to 16 weeks in length.

 - Assist in development of reading and math skills.

 Assistance with completion of an approved vocational program including one of the following areas:

 Follow-up tracking and activities

-- You are not alone after you get a job.
+- You are not alone after you gain employment.

-- We will follow you for up to 6 months on the job.
+- We will follow you for up to 6 months.

 Development of Individual Education and Employment Plan